emmahone/haproxy-state-machine/README.md

 # HAProxy

 HAProxy (High Availability Proxy) is a free and open-source load balancing and proxy server software.
-It is widely used to distribute network traffic across multiple servers, improving the reliability, scalability, and availability of web applications and services.
+It is used to distribute network traffic across multiple servers, improving the reliability, scalability, and availability of web applications and services.

 HAProxy can be deployed on Linux, Unix, and Windows systems and can handle various protocols including HTTP, HTTPS, TCP, and SSL/TLS.
 It uses a single-process, event-driven model that enables it to handle thousands of concurrent connections efficiently.